eneko/eneko.github.io/_posts/2020-12-06-getting-started-with-async-await-in-swift.md

 }
 ```

 The above two extensions allow launching an async task from a `DispatchQueue`, with or without a `DispatchGroup`.
+Note the `run()` method is flagged as deprecated, and it is intended for testing
+purposes only.

 ## Calling asynchronous code